 The Red Shoes (1948, UK), 133 minutes, D: Michael Powell, Emeric Pressburger

-A beautiful and sensitive film from the masterful directing/producing team of Powell and Pressburger, and filmed in breathtaking, gorgeous Technicolor - often considered the best ballet film ever made.
+A beautiful and sensitive film from the masterful directing/producing team of Powell and Pressburger, and filmed in breathtaking, gorgeous Technicolor - a dramatic masterpiece often considered the best ballet film ever made.
 An exquisite musical tragedy with a realistic and close look at the backstage world of a ballerina.
-The tale was taken - metaphorically - from Hans Christian Andersen's fairy tale of the same name, about a ballerina who wore an enchanted pair of ballerina slippers that forced her to never stop dancing - and she danced herself to death.
-The film's magical highlight was a 20-minute stylized "Red Shoes" ballet blended and integrated seamlessly within the storyline.
+The tale was taken - metaphorically - from Hans Christian Andersen's tragic fairy tale of the same name, about a ballerina who wore an enchanted pair of ballerina slippers that forced her to never stop dancing - and she danced herself to death.
+The film's magical highlight was a 15-minute stylized "Red Shoes" ballet blended and integrated seamlessly within the storyline.
 An ambitious young, red-headed English prima ballerina Victoria "Vicky" Page (Moira Shearer) was made a star by her Svengali-like mentor impresario and producer Boris Lermontov (Anton Walbrook) of the Lermontov Ballet Company.
 But she was soon torn between her struggling conductor-composer husband Julian Craster (Marius Goring) who could offer nothing but his love, and the obsessed impresario who could further her dancing career.
 She painfully struggled with making a difficult choice between her career (ballet) and love.
-The film ended with a melodramatic tragic death scene when Vicky fell to her death just before an encore concert presentation of The Red Shoes ballet.
+Her desire to dance conflicted with her need for love - and ultimately led to her death.
+The film ended with her melodramatic tragic death scene when Vicky fell to her death just before an encore concert presentation of The Red Shoes ballet.
 The controlling red shoes willfilly took her to a balcony overlook and forcefully pulled her off (into the path of an oncoming train on the tracks below), followed by a closeup of her bloody legs (and tights) and feet wearing the shoes.
 When she requested that Julian remove her red ballet shoes, she died.
 The film's final images were of the ballet being performed as planned without her (with a spotlight shining on the floor where she would have been dancing) and the announcement: "There will be no performance of The Red Shoes tonight."

 Rope (1948), 80 minutes, D: Alfred Hitchcock